chaoge525/soafee_demo/documentation/quickstart.rst

 This section describes how to build the following images for the EWAOL project:

-  A. 'Baremetal' image.
+  A. Baremetal image.
-  B. 'Virtualization'-enabled image.
+  B. Virtualization image.

 For the description of the above images please see :ref:`builds:Image Builds`.
 Instructions are provided for building these images on the following machine: